Minimum Wages in Concentrated Labor Markets: Introduction

-Fourth, under specific conditions, the German Federal Ministry of Labor and Social Affairs has the right to declare collectively agreed wages to be universally binding.
-Since 1997, such minimum wages have come into effect in an increasing number of sectors, with exact levels being modified with the cycle of collective bargaining.
+Third, under specific conditions, the German Federal Ministry of Labor and Social Affairs has the right to declare collectively agreed wages to be universally binding.
+Since 1997, such minimum wages have come into effect in an increasing number of sectors and are regularly adjusted in the process of collective bargaining.
 As of 2015, more than 12 percent of all workers in Germany were employed in these minimum wages sectors.
-Several studies have investigated the effects of these minimum wages on single targeted sectors, such as main construction \citep{KoenigMoeller2009}, waste removal \citep{EgelnEtAl2011}, or nursing care \citep{BoockmannEtAl2011c}.
-To date, however, an overall analysis is missing.
-This study is the first to complement the literature with an analysis across sectors, thus providing holistic evidence on the labor market effects of sectoral minimum wages in Germany.
+Several studies have investigated the effects of these minimum wages on single targeted sectors, such as main construction \citep{KoenigMoeller2009,Rattenhuber2014,VomBergeFrings2020}, electrical trade \citep{BoockmannEtAl2013, Frings2013}, or roofing \citep{AretzEtAl2013,GregoryZierahn2022}.
+The consensus among these studies is that the sectoral minimum wages effectively raised wages, especially in East Germany, but disemployment effects are hard to find in the sectors under study \citep{Moeller2012,FitzenbergerDoerr2016}.
+To date, however, a comprehensive analysis is missing.
+This study is the first to complement the literature with an analysis across sectors, providing holistic evidence on the labor market effects of sectoral minimum wages in Germany.